core-wg/transport-indication/draft-ietf-core-transport-indication.md

 | to be assigned      | edhoc-info           | EDHOC profile information |
 | to be assigned      | oauth-hints          | Describes how to obtain a token at an ACE Authorization Server |

-All entries have in common that their Reference is this this document, {{svcparams}}}
+All entries have in common that their Reference is this this document, {{svcparams}}}, and that their change controller is IETF.

 ## Underscored and Globally Scoped DNS Node Names {#iana-underscored}